Start-to-Finish Literacy Starters | Literacy Starters Curriculum

 Start-to-Finish Literacy Starters Curriculum

 We believe that students with complex needs should be on a path to reading, and this curriculum is the first step on that path.
 It helps teachers build early reading skills through step-by-step lesson plans tied to picture books that are age-appropriate for students in grades 4-12.
 The books cover topics in science, social studies, and life skills.
 In addition, early phonics lessons help students build transferrable decoding skills.

 How Does the Curriculum Work?

-Literacy Starters Curriculum lessons include several step-by-step lessons tie to each of the 15 Literacy Starters books.
+The Literacy Starters Curriculum features several step-by-step lessons that tie to 15 Literacy Starters books.
 Teachers deliver effective reading strategies through a repeatable model.
 Each lesson follows the following process:

 • Activate Background Knowledge